FranEnguix/colive/README.md

 You have to configure **map.txt**, **map_config.json** and **map.json** files.
 - **map.txt** lets you design an environment map by writing ASCII characters.
 - **map_config.json** is used to create a link between the characters of the **map.txt** to the object of the environment.
 For example, you may want to create a forest with certain distribution of trees, so you can write a 'T' character in **map.txt** and then create a link with the Unity object (prefab) in **map_config.json**.
 - **map.json** it is used to instantiate highly customized individual objects and light conditions.
-For example, you can define an empty object and name it "Spawner 2" and assign a position to it; then, you can reference this name to set it as the starting point of the agents in **configuration.json** file.
+For example, you can define an empty object and name it "Agent spawner" and assign a position to it; then, you can reference this empty object by its name in **configuration.json** file and set it as the starting point of the agents.

 ### FIVE Agents
 Agents only require one configuration file, which is named **configuration.json**.
 This file has two sections: